all articles

 Imagine an example

 Say we have two marketing teams with the same amount of monthly marketing budget, human resources, and available time that have to complete the same project.
-But the first teams are exceptionally good at social media (thanks to the individual skills of employees doing the social marketing) and average with the rest of the activities, while the other one is average with everything.
+But the first team is exceptionally good at social media (thanks to the individual skills of employees doing the social marketing) and average with the rest of the activities, while the other one is average with everything.

 Well obviously, the first team will finish the project sooner and maybe deliver higher quality (thanks to the individual strengths of social media marketers), but does it mean that they are more productive than the other team?